Big Orange Chorus

 The Big Orange Chorus is a men's chorus and chapter of the Barbershop Harmony Society based in Jacksonville, Florida.
 The chorus became a chartered member of the Sunshine District in Orange Park, a suburb of Jacksonville in 1980, and also attributes its name to this community.
 The primary musical focus of the chorus is a cappella music in the style of barbershop harmony, however their repertoire of music spans many styles and difficulty levels in addition to traditional barbershop.
 Over the years the membership of the chorus has grown to include men from all over the Jacksonville metropolitan area and beyond in the tri-state area of Florida, Georgia, and South Carolina.

 The chorus has become a frequent competitor on the world stage.
-Most recently, The Big Orange Chorus was ranked 15th in the world at the Barbershop Harmony Society's International Competition in July, 2018, at the Orange County Convention Center in Orlando, Florida.
+Most recently, The Big Orange Chorus was ranked 15th in the world at the Barbershop Harmony Society's International Competition in July 2018, at the Orange County Convention Center in Orlando, Florida.
 The Big Orange Chorus also won the 2018 Sunshine District chorus championship (their 10th time).

-To support ongoing vocal development the chorus is committed to embracing, developing and introducing innovative uses of technology.
-Digital learning materials in addition to specialized rehearsal approaches and methodologies enable Big Orange Chorus singers of all levels to develop world-class skills in preparation for both regional performances as well as international contests.
-The result of these efforts is helping improve the quality of male a cappella singing not only within this chorus but also among similar choruses in the Southeastern United States.
+The chorus uses technology to support ongoing vocal development.
+Digital learning materials in addition to specialized rehearsal approaches and methodologies enable Big Orange Chorus singers to develop skills in preparation for regional performances as well as international contests.
+The result of these efforts helps to improve the quality of male a cappella singing not only within this chorus but also among similar choruses in the Southeastern United States.

 The chorus is also referred to by the nickname "The Big O".